 (4) Agricultural open burning pursuant to ORS 468A.020.
 Agricultural open burning is still subject to the requirements and prohibitions of local jurisdictions and the State Fire Marshal.

-(5) Open field burning, propane flaming, and stack and pile burning in the Willamette Valley between the crests of the Cascade and Coast Ranges pursuant to OAR chapter 340, division 266, Rules for Field Burning.
+(5) Open field burning, propane flaming, and stack and pile burning in the Willamette Valley between the crests of the Cascade and Coast Ranges pursuant to OAR 340 division 266, Rules for Field Burning.

 (6) Slash burning on forest land or within one-eighth mile of forest land permitted under the Oregon Smoke Management Program regulated by the Department of Forestry pursuant to ORS 477.515.